Easy Overnight Turkey with easy gravy is crispy and golden brown on the outside, moist and juicy on the inside, and no basting is needed!

 If you’re in a pinch and don’t have the seasonings called for in this recipe, you can swap 1 tbsp of poultry seasoning for 2 tsp sage and 1 tsp either dried thyme or marjoram.

 You’ve been to the store so many times already and you don’t want to run back for chicken broth?
-No worries, if you have 1 bouillon cube or 1 teaspoon instant bouillon granules, pour into 1 cup water and Voila! you have 1 cup broth.
+No worries, if you have 1 bouillon cube or 1 teaspoon of instant bouillon granules, pour into 1 cup of water, and Voila! you have 1 cup broth.
 You’ll need 4 cups of broth to cook a 14 – 16 lb bird.

-Some place a celery stalk, small onion and small peeled carrot in the cavity of the turkey while cooking to add flavor.
+Some place a celery stalk, small onion, and a small peeled carrot in the cavity of the turkey while cooking to add flavor.
+But, unless cooking potatoes, we recommend avoiding this as the vegetables tend to become too soggy for enjoyment.

 - 1/2 cup unsalted butter , softened